Share

 White Space (Negative Space)

-Embrace the power of empty space to allow elements to breathe, reduce visual clutter, and create a sense of elegance.
+Embrace the power of empty space to allow elements to breathe, reduce visual clutter, and create a sense of elegance like this gift ideas site.

 Fitts's Law